 The subtle sweet lime complemented the nutty almond cake and chocolate perfectly.
 If you’ve previously only paired oranges with dry fruits and chocolate, I urge you to try the less acidic and pleasant sweet lime, and you will not be disappointed.
 If you’re juicing it, drink it quickly, as the taste turns bitter rapidly when in contact with air.

 I adapted this cake from the book Easy Cooking — Baking.
-(No, I will not earn anything if you click the link.)
 Since it’s almost Christmas, and I thought the season warranted a Christmas tree-shaped pan.
 Once I poured my cake mixture in, I knew that the cake would turn out just right.

 I have a confession to make: I used more chocolate than mentioned in the recipe as I love almonds with chocolate.
-Also, I didn’t wait for it to set fully, I dug into it as soon as I finished photographing it for you — deeelicious.
+Also, I didn’t wait for it to set fully, I dug into it as soon as I finished photographing it for you.
+This other time I made this almond cake (a regular feature in our house), I made it for someone who doesn’t like chocolates (yes, I’m friends with all kinds!) and therefore you won’t see any chocolate on it.
+But when it was time to eat, I paired mine with chocolates (and oranges there were oranges and coffee).
 One last thing — the recipe in the book calls for 1 teaspoon almond essence, which for me was a bit much.
-I use 1/2 teaspoon now, after tasting it the first time I made it.
+I use 1/4 teaspoon now, after tasting it the first time I made it.

 - 225 g (8 oz) butter or margarine

 - 3 large eggs

 - 1/4 teaspoon almond essence